bbglab/oncodrivefml/docs/source/configuration.rst

    Check how the command line interface changes the configuration in the :ref:`command line interface <inside cli>` section.

-Check the :file:`oncodrivefml.conf.template` that is included in the package to find an example of the configuration file.
+Check the :file:`oncodrivefml_v2.conf.template` that is included in the package to find an example of the configuration file.

 This section will explain each of the parameters in the configuration file: